 - Elaboration

-Community language learning is a language-teaching approach in which students cooperate to create what parts of a language they might want to learn.
+Community language learning is one of the innovative methods of teaching English.
+It is a language-teaching approach in which students cooperate to create what parts of a language they might want to learn.
 It depends on the counselling approach.

-The thought behind this methodology is to assist students with conveying all the more successfully and effectively in sensible circumstances that they may wind up.
+The thought behind this methodology is to assist students in conveying more successfully and effectively in sensible circumstances that they may wind up.
 Therefore, this teaching includes concentrating on important capacities like thanking, complaining, suggesting, inviting, and requesting directions to give some examples.

-- The point is to make the student achieve communicative capability, for example, utilizing language precisely and appropriately.
+- The point is to make the student achieve communicative capability, for example, utilising language precisely and appropriately.

 - Communicative Language Teaching underscores the elements of a language rather than the principles.